isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

    * Tables with older versions of data are given a status of **archived**
    * Tables that have data that is no longer supported are **deprecated**

+By default, the Status filter is set to Current.

 .. image:: Status-filter.png
    :align: center